Kanchenjunga by India’s Greatest Architect, Charles Correa

 - The verandas in these apartments are cantilevered up to 6.3m, creating a secondary shield from the monsoon rains and afternoon sun.
 The double-story verandahs invite profound visual connectivity between the condo and the urban vista.

 - The building’s structure supports by reinforced concrete.
 It has a central core for vertical circulation.
-It also behaves as a structural element that provides structural stability to the floor plate, resisting the lateral loads.
+It also behaves as a structural element that provides structural stability to the floor plate, resisting lateral loads.